 What We Offer

 The training seats offered by IBB are hands-on because they are dependent on operational requirements.
 This means that the seats vary from time to time, depending on the needs of each team.
-We usually recruit four trainees each year which means there is a choice of eight seats across our Community Legal Services, Commercial Property, Commercial Services and Private Client teams.
+We usually recruit three trainees each year which means there is a choice of seats across our Real Estate and Private Client Groups

 - Commercial real estate